shouryan01/google-tasks-desktop/README.md

 <img width="1624" alt="Screen Shot 2023-06-03 at 6 50 56 PM" src="https://github.com/shouryan01/Google-Tasks-Desktop/assets/32345320/74de30d7-fb29-46cc-bb9b-7116d5cd9eaa">

+## Install

+I have not signed this app using Certificates from Apple Developer Program.
+Due to this, once you install the app, your Mac will scream at you (rightfully) because the app comes from an unidentified developer.
+[Here is a tutorial video on how you can get past this]([url](https://youtu.be/TV93IRDu9No)).

 ## Resource Use

 This is no comparison.
 An optimized-native M1 Mac app vs Google Chrome?
 Not fair.
 To make it more fair, Google Chrome is an unused browser (I use Firefox!).
 EVEN then, Google Tasks running as a sidebar app in Gmail uses 10x more memory and 6x more CPU than Google Tasks Desktop.